 This post contains affiliate links.
 You can read the full details at our legal page.
 Thanks for supporting The Salty Mamas!

-After a thousand scuffs and scrapes, you need to know how to clean the toes of shoes.
+After a thousand scuffs and scrapes, you need to know how to clean used shoes, especially the toes.
 Especially if your kids are rocking Converse!
 Use a magic eraser to gently wipe the discoloration from the toe and edges of your shoes.

 Step Three: Washing Shoes